 Franklin State Forest

-Size: 7,737 acres/3,131 ha.
+Size: 8,836 acres/3,576 ha.
 The land was acquired in 1936 from the Cross Creek Coal Company and was highly degraded.
 Tennessee Department of Agriculture, Forestry Division assumed management of the area in 1940.
+The larger northern section of the forest was obtained in a land swap with The University of The South in 2008.
+Additional acreage was later obtained in the southwest portion of the forest through purchase from the Sherwood Mining Company.
 The Forest is on the Cumberland Plateau and located in south-central Tennessee, in Marion and Franklin Counties.
 The forest is 35-40 miles west of Chattanooga.
-About 99% of the land is forested and about 96% of the land is in mature hardwood sawtimber and pole timber.
-Only about 3% of the Forest is pine.
+About 99% of the land is forested and about 90% of the land is in hardwood forest types both young and mature.
+About 10% of the Forest is pine.
 The area has a history of timber abuse by diameter-limit cuts and uncontrolled wildfires.
-Silvicultural prescriptions are geared towards timber stand improvement and management of wildlife habitat.
-The forest has been traditionally used for hunting.
-Other recreational uses include horseback riding, hiking, mountain biking, and camping.
+Silvicultural prescriptions are geared towards timber stand improvement, management of wildlife habitat and age class structure and diversity.
+It is home to a diverse number of wildlife species.
+The forest has been traditionally used for hunting, hiking, horse riding, off-road and ATV riding, and in designated areas camping.

 Franklin State Forest Road Use Map (2 Mb pdf)